alexander-mc/Album_Art/README.md

 # Album Art

-This program serves the following purposes:
+[Album Art](https://album-art.herokuapp.com/) serves the following purposes:

 1. To store data on a Spotify user's song history.
 Accessing information about what a user has listened to can be challenging and is not instantaneous.